 The Decision Science Hub is an initiative supported by the Melbourne School of Psychological Sciences that provides an interdisciplinary platform for studying decision-making.
 We engage with partners from across different disciplines at the University of Melbourne, research institutes, government, the healthcare sector and industry.

 Our research aims to answer fundamental and scientific questions about how our minds and brains solve decision problems, the circumstances in which we are prone to certain biases, or how we process basic perceptual information necessary to make decisions.
 In addition to pursuing the fundamental science of decision-making, our research investigates the decisions we make in our day to day lives.
 Many of the major chronic health challenges that Australia will face in the next 25 years, including mental health, obesity, addiction, cardiovascular health and cancer, involve a lifetime of implicit and explicit decisions.
 The same is true for the important personal life challenges, such as saving for retirement, buying a house, balancing career and family, or pursuing an education.
+Decision-making is also at the core of engaging with technology, for example, driving cars or flying planes, and at all levels of the institutions that are the major building blocks of our society – politic, markets, or the military.
 This understanding of decision-making at both a fundamental level and in applied settings will enable intervention strategies and innovations that deliver significant community benefits.